johnbrandborg/faker-events/README.md

 {"event_time": "2022-05-19T22:43:44.121750", "type": "example", "event_id": "3", "user_id": "1001", "first_name": "Lauren", "last_name": "Rodriguez", "spent": 93, "status": "normal"}
 ```

-For help in using the CLI use the -h parameter.

 #### Running a Faker Event Script

 You can work with Faker Events interactively in Python, or you can just use